str1ke007/network_reset/README.md

 OR

 Users can also run it through the given `.exe` file.
+To be run as administrator.